geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex2_Monitor_Office_365.md

 15. Select the **Clear** button (that appears to the right of the **Analyze headers** button) to reset the Message Header Analyzer window.

-16. Return to the **Mail - Holly Spencer - Outlook** tab in your browser.
+16. Return to the **Mail - Holly Dickson - Outlook** tab in your browser.
 In Holly's mailbox, select **New message** to create a new email.

 17. In this email, you will send the mail to a non-existent mailbox in a valid domain (outlook.com).
-In the **To** field, enter an email address of **<a random series of numbers followed by your name>@outlook.com** (for example, 123456LynneRobbins@outlook.com).
-After entering the email address, tab off the **To** field to commit the entered value. <br/>
+In the **To** field, enter an email address of **{a random series of numbers followed by your name}@outlook.com** (for example, 123456LynneRobbins@outlook.com).
+After entering the email address, tab off the **To** field to commit the entered value.

+18. Enter a subject and some body text and then send the email.

+19. Wait for the delivery failure (NDR) message to appear in Holly’s Inbox, then double-click the message to open it in a new window.

 	**Note:** When this lab was originally written, it asked the student to enter **difflop8675399@outlook.com** in the **To** field.
 The lab author never assumed anyone would ever create a mailbox called **difflop8675399** in the outlook.com domain.
 This worked just fine for several months, until someone actually created this mailbox in outlook.com.
-So now you are asked to create a mailbox with a random series of numbers followed by your name.
-Hopefully, the combination you choose is not a valid mailbox.
-If you do not receive an NDR reply within a minute (or less) after sending the email, then you can assume someone has created that mailbox in the outlook.com domain.
-If this occurs, then send another email with a mailbox address that you feel is completely bogus.
+This broke the lab, since it stopped returning an NDR reply.
+So now you are asked to send this email to an email address consisting of a random series of numbers followed by your name.
+Hopefully, the combination you choose is not a valid mailbox. **If you do not receive an NDR reply within a minute (or less) after sending the email, then you can assume someone has created that mailbox in the outlook.com domain.** If this occurs, then send another email with a different mailbox address that you feel is completely bogus.

-18. Enter a subject and some body text and then send the email.

-19. Wait for the delivery failure message to appear in Holly’s Inbox, then double-click the message to open it in a new window.

-20. In the message window, scroll down through the message until you reach the body of text that says **Diagnostic information for administrators**.
+20. In the window for the NDR reply, scroll down through the message until you reach the body of text that says **Diagnostic information for administrators**.
 Select the text in the body of the message starting after **Diagnostic information for administrators** through the end of the message.
 With this text selected, press **Ctrl+C** to copy it to the clipboard.

 21. Switch to the **Message Header Analyzer** tab in your browser.